sliemeobn/elementary-dom/README.md

 ### Embedded Swift for WASM waitlist

+- Codable 2.0 (we need JSON handling for embedded, on [the horizon](https://forums.swift.org/t/the-future-of-serialization-deserialization-apis/78585))
 - ~~simple build with SwiftPM (wasm-ld)~~
 - ~~\_Concurrency module (Task)~~
-- Codable 2.0 (we need JSON handling for embedded, on [the horizon](https://forums.swift.org/t/the-future-of-serialization-deserialization-apis/78585))
-- Synchronization (Mutex)
+- ~~Synchronization (Mutex)~~

 ## License and Derived Code

 This package is generally licensed as [Apache 2](LICENSE).

-The `Rectivity` module is inspired by the Swift stdlib's `Observation` framework, and code in `ReactivityMacros` is directly derived from it ([source](https://github.com/swiftlang/swift/tree/main/lib/Macros/Sources/ObservationMacros)).
+The `Reactivity` module is inspired by the Swift stdlib's `Observation` framework, and code in `ReactivityMacros` is directly derived from it ([source](https://github.com/swiftlang/swift/tree/main/lib/Macros/Sources/ObservationMacros)).
 Find a copy of the Swift.org open source project license [here](LICENSE-swift_org.md).

+---

+*SwiftUI is a trademark of Apple Inc. This project is not affiliated with or connected to Apple in any way.*